MatanYadaev/Segment/README.md

 ## Installation

 SevenSpan Segment is a [Segment](https://segment.com/) bridge for Laravel.
-This version requires [PHP](https://php.net) 8.2, and supports Laravel 9.
+This version requires [PHP](https://php.net) 8.2, and supports Laravel 9 and 10.
 Simply require the package using [Composer](https://getcomposer.org):

 ```bash
 $ composer require sevenspan/segment-php-sdk:^1.0